ombulabs/blog/_posts/2020-03-17-junior-dev-advice.markdown

 is that things in the real world are *never* as cut and dry as their classes may have made it seem.
-At the end of the day, software is not written because we love building castles of logic in the sky, it's written to make money.
+At the end of the day, software is not written because we love building castles of logic in the sky, it's written to solve a real problem.
 That might seem like a trite observation, but it explains almost everything you observe as a working developer.

 <!--more-->